St Albans Chamber Choir

 St Albans Chamber Choir has been a major contributor to the musical life of the St Albans area and further afield for over 60 years, delighting audiences with music from the last six centuries and winning awards for its innovative programming.

 In April 2019, the Choir celebrated the fiftieth anniversary of its international choral association with the Wormser Kantorei from St Albans’ twin town Worms in southern Germany.
-The two choirs meet and perform together every two years alternately in St Albans and in Worms.
-The next joint concert celebrating the 60th anniversary of the association between the two choirs will be in St Albans Abbey on 27 April 2019.
+The two choirs meet and perform together every two years alternating between St Albans and Worms.

 The Choir continues to strive for the highest standards of performance, working with professional soloists and ensembles, notably with the Royal Philharmonic Orchestra for the Choir’s 50th Anniversary Concert in 2009 and the Magna Carta concert in 2013.